Steve Allen Shard began his private practice in Massachusetts in 1973 under the name

 While living in the Far East, he began writing his book, Practical Home Planning for the Twenty- First Century, which was first published in 2011.

 Upon his return to Florida in late 2009, Steve opened a smaller office to continue his writing.
-When the second edition of the book was published, he decided to re-enter the design practice and opened under the new name, Classical Traditions.
+When the second edition of the book was published in 2012, he decided to re-enter the design practice and opened under the new name, Classical Traditions.

 Steve is still researching and writing.
 He is currently working on a Remodeling Edition of Practical Home Planning for the Twenty- First Century.
 You can see more information, read excerpts and purchase books at http://www.practicalhomeplanning.com.